Jeebropilly, Queensland: Economy

-New Hope Corporation Ltd has restarted mining coal at its Jeebropilly coal mine, which it had previously closed in 2007.
+New Hope Corporation Ltd operated the Jeebropilly coal mine from 1982-2007 and 2008-2019.

 Education

 There are no schools in Jeebropilly.
 The nearest government primary schools are Rosewood State School in neighbouring Rosewood to the west, Walloon State School in neighbouring Walloon to the north, and Amberley District State School in Yamanto to the east.
 The nearest government secondary schools are Rosewood State High School in neighbouring Rosewood to the west and Bremer State High School in Ipswich CBD to the east.